 - Lead by example.
 Start conversations with families while the child is around and join in the arts and crafts or baseball game to encourage their interaction with others at the event.

 - Use this opportunity to improve your relationship with the child.
-Adoption parties are a good chance to get to know the child better and to see how he or she interacts with other children and with families.
+Meet & greets are a good chance to get to know the child better and to see how he or she interacts with other children and with families.

 - Make the most of the party.
-Social workers who are proactive with families have more success at adoption parties!
+Social workers who are proactive with families have more success at meet & greets!
 Bring your business cards and consider preparing a presentation board for your agency that highlights the children you are recruiting for.
 Be open to discussions with parents, other social workers, and volunteers staffing the party.
 Share your knowledge of adoption with newcomers.

-- Follow up after the Event.
-The car ride home is a good time to begin to talk to the child about their experience at the adoption party, however the debriefing process should continue beyond this.
-Explore the child's feeback about any families they met.
+- Follow up after the event.
+The car ride home is a good time to begin to talk to the child about their experience at the meet & greet, however, the debriefing process should continue beyond this.
+Explore the child's feedback about any families they met.
 Describe how you will follow up with families who are interested in adopting – be sure children know there is a process involved with many steps and many roles.
-Help them to understand that matches do not happen instantaneously, but occur over a span of time.
+Help them to understand that matches do not happen immediately, but occur over a span of time.